Residual ACT Information

 |January 4, 2014||April 26, 2014||August 9, 2014|

-How To Register - Pay $45.00 registration fee in the Office of Finance prior to the test date (580-745-2350).
-The receipt from the Office of Finance is required at the time of the test.
+How To Register - Pay $45.00 registration fee to the Business Office prior to the test date (580-745-2350).
+The receipt from the Business Office is required at the time of the test.

 Place – Russell Building, Second Floor, Room 223

 Time – 8:00 a.m. (approximately 5 hrs.)
 The test will not be given to anyone arriving after 8:00 a.m.

 Fee – $45.00 (Fee is subject to change without notice.)

 Cell Phones are not allowed in the testing room